-I can already hear 50% of you groaning at even the sight of the words ‘Love Island’, but whether you love it or loathe it, it’s not going anywhere anytime soon – and now, Love Island application is open for the upcoming summer series!
-Laura Whitmore will repraise her role as host of the show.
+I can already hear 50% of you groaning at even the sight of the words ‘Love Island’, but whether you love it or loathe it, it’s not going anywhere anytime soon – and although this summer’s Love Island is well underway applications are still open!

 ITV announced on New Year’s Day that: “ITV2 are looking for vibrant singles from across the UK who are searching for love!

 “Our Islanders spend time in a luxury villa in the hope of finding love, but to remain in paradise they must win the hearts of the public and their fellow Islanders, who ultimately decide their fate on Love Island.

 “If you think you’ve got what it takes, then we want to hear from you!”